ua-2025q3-astr501-513/ua-2025q3-astr501-513.github.io/syllabus-501.md

 ### Writing Requirement

 Although this is not a writing intensive course, good documentation is essential in communicating science and developing software, and will be used in evaluating homework and/or projects.

 ### Final Examination or Project

-There is a final project for this course.
-Project presentations are scheduled on November 26th and December 3rd.
+Presentations are scheduled on November 26th and December 3rd.

 ## Grading Scale and Policies